Advising and Your Advisor

 Remember that not all courses are offered every semester and some alternate being offered in the daytime and in the evening.
 Each department will have a tentative list posted on their website regarding their course offerings each semester.

-For further assistance with choosing classes, please seek your assigned Professional or Faculty Advisor for help.
+For further assistance with choosing classes, please seek your advisor for help.

 How many classes should I take?